The Club will be called North Belfast Harriers and will be affiliated to

 - Volunteer coordinator and clubmark officer

-- Disability awareness officer
+- Mental health and disability awareness officer

-- Correspondence Secretary
+- Correspondence secretary

 - Minutes secretary